 In the summer of 2012, the Duke Power bridge was renovated and renamed Rachel's Bridge after our friend, Rachel Ruff.
 Rachel served on a preserve advisory team and is dearly missed.

-Business Hours: Verify the business's working hours to ensure your call will be answered.
-Check for any holidays or days when the business might be closed.
-Secondary Contact Methods: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.
+Working Hours: Verify the business's working hours to ensure your call will be answered.
+Be aware of any holidays or special closures.
+Other Contact Options: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

-Keep Your Information Safe: Keep sensitive information like social security numbers, credit card details, and passwords private.
-Verify the Representative: Make sure the representative is legitimate.
+Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Confirm Identity: Verify the identity of the person you are talking to.
 Check their name and position on the business's official website.
 Before proceeding with any legal matters, consider being aware of local $stateName state laws.
-It is also advisable to consult an accredited legal expert in privacy laws to ensure conformity and to protect your rights and interests.
-You can find more information here by looking up a licensed privacy law specialist.
+It is also advisable to seek guidance from a certified attorney specializing in privacy laws to ensure adherence and to secure your rights and interests.
+You can find more information here by looking up a licensed privacy legal counsel.

-Check Weather: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
-Confirm Operational Hours: Make sure the business is open on your planned visit day, including any public holidays.
+Weather Conditions: Look at the weather forecast for the area before you visit.
+Operational Status: Make sure the business is open on your planned visit day, including any public holidays.